AlpTuna/VideoSearcher-Agentic-AI/README.md

 ## 🐳 Docker Setup
 Crucial Step: Before running the Python script, you must ensure the tool containers are active.

-Navigate to the main folder, and start each individual component using the following command
+Navigate to the root directory and start each individual component using the following command
 ```bash
 docker-compose up --build
 ```